elsacatoire/Gobiloc/server/API_DOC.md

 > "password": "poisson44",<br>
 > }

-#### It should return a 200 with :
+#### It should return a 200 with "refresh" token and "access" token.
+The first is valid for 90 days and the later for 5 min.

-> {<br>
-> "status": "Login Success"<br>
-> }

-#### With a session cookie and a csrf token like this :

-> csrftoken : zWhUhJQQzvNoF5nvQ8PiQzAtkfgvzAZe<br>
-> sessionid : 8qh8ch485yf7a8vad7o9pnw29p1eou5v

-This session cookie have a 2 hours live spawn in the server side (unless the session data is updated).
-On the client side, the session cookie doesn't have any expiry time.
-Instead it's deleted when the user close the navigator.

-If there is "stay_connected": true added in the request, then the session cookie will be set to 90 days instead. (client and server side)

 #### <u>Error cases</u> :

 If the data send is missing either email or password, it returns a 400 :

-> "error": "Missing Credentials"

-If the "email" in the request is not of email format, it returns a 400 :

-> "error": "Enter a valid email address."
+> "error": "This field is required"

 If the credentials in the request doesn't match anything in the DB, returns a 401 :

-> "error": "Invalid Credentials"

-## LOGOUT

-### DELETE /api/user/logout/

-#### If successful, should return a 204

-#### Error Cases :

-Return a 204 with :

-> "error": "The error message"
+> "detail": "No active account found with the given credentials"

 ## FLAT_SHARE

-### POST /api/flat/
+### POST /api/v1/flat/

 #### Expected JSON :